rafaelnber1234/Classification-of-Iris-Data-using-Machine-learning-methods-in-Python/README.md

-# Classification-of-Iris-Data-using-Supervised-Learning developed in Python.
+# Classification-of-Iris-Data-using-Machine-learning methods developed in Python.